techfort/LokiJS/README.md

 2. cross-platform mobile apps where you can leverage the power of javascript and avoid interacting with native databases
 3. data sets are not so large that it wouldn't be a problem loading the entire db from a server and synchronising at the end of the work session

-LokiJS has limited supports for indexing, transactions, couchdb-style views.
+LokiJS supports indexing and views and achieves high-performance through maintaining a binary-index for data.

 example usage [here](https://github.com/techfort/LokiJS/wiki)